dheerajya123/EHI/README.md

 # EHI

-# clone the current project in local directory
+# Clone the current project in local directory

-# EHI folder
+# Open on EHI folder

 # Run ./build.sh